 1. Hire a local wedding planner.

-“Face-to-face meetings are best, but they’re not always feasible,” Slick says.
-“That’s why it’s important to find a wedding planner you can trust.”
-The planner will meet with vendors throughout the planning process on your behalf.
+“Face-to-face meetings are the best, but they’re not always feasible,” Slick says, so “it’s important to find a planner you can trust.”
+A planner will meet with vendors throughout the process on your behalf.

 2. Be efficient.

 There are quite a few things you’ll need to do in-person, so try to plan multiple vendor appointments during the same trip.
 This will help cut down on the number of times you need to visit before the big day.

 Don’t feel comfortable letting your planner choose your vendors?
 That’s OK, Slick says.
 “Once you do your research [online], make appointments with highly recommended vendors.”
 It’s important that you get along with each other and that they grasp your vision.